bBoxType/Kernkraft/README.md

 - Open Preview Panel (default size)
 - Set Text Tool
-- Hebrew inputGlyph triggers RTL writing direction *under construction: Does it need to switch the kerning sides as well (?!)*
+- Hebrew inputGlyph triggers RTL writing direction *under construction: Does it need to switch the kerning sides as well (?!), also the labels need to be written backwards.*

 #### User Interface:
 - GlyphPreview (best scale @ 1000 UPM):
 	Only-Components = Gray, Non-Exported = Orange
-- Display Kerning Groups
+- Display Kerning Groups in blue
 - Cycling through glyphs via Buttons or Cursor Keys
-- Saved Settings with Fallback for Glyph Input
 - Fallback for Glyph Input when Glyph not in Font
 - Master Selection
 - Deactivate Reporter Plugins (speed up Glyphsapp)
 - Drawer with user-reminder for special Guests and Notepad
+- Save Settings and Notes

 #### Error handling:
 - validate input glyph for being part of the font